 Applying Geidō: Traditional Crafts

 Traditional Japanese crafts encompass various genres, such as architecture, pottery, and calligraphy.
 The respective techniques are generally handed down from masters of their craft to their apprentices.
 Training in such a profession takes decades of improving one's skill and the masters' methods are often only taught verbally, without any instructions written on paper.
-In this day and age, the majority of products are made by machines than by actual people.
+In this day and age, the majority of products are made by machines rather than actual people.
 Therefore, a skilled craftsman making handmade products is highly valued and sought after.

 Applying Geidō: Jūdō